 The most common treatment for children is HGH injections.
 These are dosages of synthetic HGH, which increase the amount of hormone in the body and lessen the deficiency.
 These treatments do have success for children who suffer from lower levels of HGH.
 However, there are a few considerations that are necessary before beginning the injections.

-First, HGH injections must be taken before the child's growth plates have closed.
-Once that occurs, it is not healthy for an individual to receive such dosages of artificial hormone.
+First, HGH injections to increase a child's height must be taken before their growth plates have closed.
+Once that occurs, it is not healthy for an individual to receive such dosages of HGH.
 Furthermore, this treatment is only available with a doctor's prescription.
 Without a prescription, there is no guarantee that the synthetic hormone is safe and effective for human use.
 In fact, it is illegal to take it.
 It is also forbidden to use synthetic HGH in athletic competitions, and it may appear on drug tests.
-Artificial HGH is only available in the form of injections, and although insulin needles are available to lessen the potential pain, those who dislike shots may find it difficult.
-In addition, the injections may be very expensive – according to one source, they can cost as much as US$30,000 per year.
+Pharmaceutical HGH is only available in the form of injections, and although insulin needles are available to lessen the potential pain, those who dislike shots may find it difficult.
+In addition, HGH injections may be very expensive – according to one source, they can cost as much as US$30,000 per year.
 Finally, the injections may cause side effects ranging from mild to severe.
 Common side effects may include muscle and joint pain, irritation or swelling around the injection site, elevated blood sugar, mood changes, and increased risk of infection.
 There may also be a greater danger of pressure in the brain.
 It is possible, in addition, for HGH injections to increase the patient's chance of suffering scoliosis, which is a curvature of the spine.
 In the most extreme cases, patients with Prader-Willi syndrome who were very overweight and had experienced difficulty breathing or lung infection died from side effects related to the use of HGH injections.

 Talk to your doctor and consider the options before beginning any course of treatment.
 For children who are suffering from a deficiency of HGH, medically prescribed injections like Norditropin, Saizen and Humatrope may be the best choice.
 For adults who wish to increase their stature, it is important to decide whether the expense and pain of limb-lengthening surgery is worth it, or if you want to pursue exercise and a healthy lifestyle instead.
 One option is to try a natural HGH supplement like Genf20 Plus which is available over the counter, and at a much lower price than HGH injections.
 Genf20 Plus could naturally raise the level of HGH that the brain generates, rather than artificially injecting more HGH into the body.
 There is not a large amount of evidence that they can increase stature, even in conjunction with a healthy diet and regular exercise, but they do supposedly help impact overall physical health and reduce the most common effects of aging.